prina404/m-explore/README.md

 - It tracks unknown space, it may flag a certain frontier as closest due to a path in unkown space, but the robot may not be able to actually traverse it.
 - It ignores costmaps inflation layers, it simply looks for a plausible path.
 - It has a state-space cutoff to limit the amount of resources needed, in big spaces if a frontier is outside of the search state space, an arbitrarily big distance is assigned to it.
 - Once all frontiers have been computed, they are sorted according to their euclidean distance relative to the robot.
 The A* distance estimation is performed only on the 20 closest frontiers, to avoid computing thousands of searches for each planner loop.
-To the farther frontiers and arbitrarily big distance is assigned.
+An arbitrarily big distance is assigned to the farther frontiers.

 ---